 Birefringence

-Faceted smithsonites may show a doubling of back facets as seen through the table due to high birefringence.
+Faceted smithsonites may show a doubling of back facets when viewed through the table due to high birefringence.
 However, such stones must have considerably greater transparency than typical.

 Smithsonites are somewhat porous.
 Thus, some pieces may receive oil treatments to enhance their luster or surface coatings to prevent discoloration.